Oxford Surname

 Oxford Last Name Statistics demography

-The religious devotion of those holding the last name is predominantly Anglican (77%) in Ireland.
+The religious adherence of those holding the Oxford last name is primarily Anglican (77%) in Ireland.

-In The United States Oxford are 14.75% more likely to be registered Republicans than The US average, with 61.52% being registered with the party.
+In The United States those bearing the Oxford last name are 14.75% more likely to be registered Republicans than the national average, with 61.52% registered to vote for the political party.

 The amount Oxford earn in different countries varies greatly.
 In South Africa they earn 150.44% more than the national average, earning R 595,140 per year; in United States they earn 4.53% less than the national average, earning $41,196 USD per year and in Canada they earn 3.06% less than the national average, earning $48,164 CAD per year.